appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 The first thing you should check is `PAT` permissions.

 If you are sure that `PAT` has the required permissions, you can check `Outbound Request` configuration of your Gitlab server.
-For more details about that, you can head to the [Outbound Request Configuration](../build/adding-a-build-profile/connecting-to-gitlab.md#outbound-requests) section.
+For more details about that, you can refer to the [Outbound Request Configuration](../build/adding-a-build-profile/connecting-to-gitlab.md#outbound-requests) section.

 ## Appcircle Runner FAQ